cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

         1. In the User Groups Management widget, click the List icon on the far right of the user group entry in the table that you want to add to a tenant.
         1. Click **Add group to tenant**.
-        1. Select one or more tenants from the dropdown list and click **save**..
+        1. Select one or more tenants from the dropdown list and click **Save**.
         1. The user group is added to the specified tenants.

         All users within the group, unless they have a deactivated status, can perform actions on the tenant according to their role and the configuration privileges specified by the `admin`.